Molecular Case Studies:

 What will you get out of this?

-A. Professional development: In the first part of this FMN you will be introduced to several different Molecular Case Studies.
-The cases will be discussed and any questions/concerns about the cases can be addressed at this stage.
-If you are new to molecular structures, visualization, and bioinformatics or would like to refresh your memory on how to use some of the relevant data resources, this is an excellent time to learn and practice.
+A. Professional development: In the first part of this FMN you will be introduced to a framework for the Molecular Case Studies and several different examples.
+If you are new to molecular structures, visualization, and bioinformatics, you will have access to introductory materials and tutorials to learn and/or refresh your memory on how to use some of these data resources and build a good foundation for navigating through the cases.

 In the second part of the FMN you have a choice of doing at least one of the following: